Project

 The kernel I'm booting is the one provided in the MDK.
 In the kernel config, I can see MTD_CMDLINE_PARTS (Command line partition table parsing) is enabled, so I don't get why Linux lists the partitions that way.

-RE: Linux Boot Parameter and NAND Partition - Added by Jonathan Cormier over 6 years ago
+RE: Linux Boot Parameter and NAND Partition - Added by Jonathan Cormier almost 7 years ago

 You can manually update the nand partition tables by changing the file arch/arm/mach-davinci/board-mityomapl138.c and look for mityomapl138_nandflash_partition.

-RE: Linux Boot Parameter and NAND Partition - Added by Okan Çalış over 6 years ago
+RE: Linux Boot Parameter and NAND Partition - Added by Okan Çalış almost 7 years ago

 I know I can do that.
 (You suggested doing so when we realized, the kernel on the custom board listed the MTD partitions differently than configured in U-Boot.
 It's the same problem, but still, MityDsp can boot to Linux, while the custom board can't.)